smit-patel-bacancy/UniversalDemo/README.md

 # UniversalDemo to make and run with Angular Universal

-# generate new angular application
+## generate new angular application
 ng new universalDemo
-# add angular universal and exrpress engine to the application
+## add angular universal and express engine to the application
 ng add @nguniversal/express-engine
-# build applicatin to run with Angular Universal
+## build applicatin to run with Angular Universal
 npm run build:ssr
-# serve applicatin to run with Angular Universal
+## serve applicatin to run with Angular Universal
 npm run serve:ssr
 http://localhost:4000